-Refiner or Auditor (to be agreed between these two parties), except the Corrective Action Plan, which the Refiner is responsible for submitting.
+Refiner or Assurance Provider (to be agreed between these two parties), except the Corrective Action Plan, which the Refiner is responsible for submitting.

-3.2 Deliverables
+3.2 Assurance Deliverables

-The Auditor is recommended to provide three deliverables to the Refiner at the conclusion of the assurance engagement.
+The Assurance Provider is recommended to provide three deliverables to the Refiner at the conclusion of the Assurance engagement.

-The assurance deliverables should be provided following the Refiner's final approved version of the Refiner's Compliance Report.
-The Auditor may request that the Refiner sign a representation letter, which sets out the Refiner's responsibilities, including an explicit statement that the Refiner has established processes and controls, to be satisfied that they are in compliance with the LPPM Responsible Sourcing Guidance.
+The Assurance deliverables should be provided following the Refiner's final approved version of the Refiner's Compliance Report.
+The Assurance Provider may request that the Refiner sign a representation letter, which sets out the Refiner's responsibilities, including an explicit statement that the Refiner has established processes and controls, to be satisfied that they are in compliance with the LPPM Responsible Sourcing Guidance.

-The three assurance deliverables are:
+The Assurance Provider's three Assurance deliverables are: